ondrej1024/crelay/README.md

 <br>

 ##### <i>Note 2 (Sainsmart USB 4/8-channel relay card)</i>:
 The Sainsmart card uses the FTDI FT245RL chip.
 This chip is controlled directly through the open source libFTDI library.
 No Kernel driver is needed.
 However on most Linux distributions, the *ftdi_sio* serial driver is automatically loaded when the FT245RL chip is detected.
-In order to grant the <i>crelay</i> software access to the card, the default driver needs to be unloaded:
+In order to grant the *crelay* software access to the card, the default driver needs to be unloaded:

     rmmod ftdi_sio

 To prevent automatic loading of the driver, add the following line to /etc/modprobe.d/blacklist.conf:

     blacklist ftdi_sio

+Both 4 and 8 channel versions are supported.
+However, there seems to be no way to automatically detect which version of the card is used.
+Therefore the number of relay channles can be configured in the configuration file.

 <br>

 ##### <i>Note 3 (GPIO controlled relays)</i>: